 Admittedly the petitioner used to reside in Kolkata in his house and work in the Howrah Division of the OP company and the domestic enquiry was conducted by the OP company in the head office of the OP company at Bengaluru and the dismissal order was sent to the petitioner in his residence in Kolkata.

-According to Section 20(c) of the Code of Civil Procedure, 1908, every suit shall be instituted in a Court within the local limits of whose jurisdiction, the cause of action, wholly or in part, arises.
+According to Section 20(a) & 20(c) of the Code of Civil Procedure, 1908, every suit shall be instituted in a Court within the local limits of whose jurisdiction, the OP company used to carry its business, and the cause of action, wholly or in part, arises.

-So it is clear from the abovementioned circumstances that the petitioner had cause of action in part according to Section 20(c) of the Code of Civil Procedure, 1908 because before termination of his service he used to reside in Kolkata and work in the Howrah Division of the OP company and the domestic enquiry was held in the head office of the OP company in Bengaluru but the dismissal order was sent to the house of the petitioner in Kolkata.
+So it is clear from the abovementioned circumstances that the petitioner had cause of action according to Section 20(a) & 20(c) of the Code of Civil Procedure, 1908 because at the relevant time the OP company used to carry its business in the Regional Office of the OP company in Howrah and before termination of his service the petitioner used to reside in Kolkata and work in the Howrah Division of the OP company and the domestic enquiry was held in the head office of the OP company in Bengaluru but the dismissal order was sent to the house of the petitioner in Kolkata.

-The Code of Civil Procedure, 1908 is a central statute and unless it is amended by the legislatures, no central or state government or private company or any person has any legal right to disobey the said provisions of the Code of Civil Procedure, 1908 and similarly the provisions of said Section 20 (c) of the Code of Civil Procedure, 1908 cannot be violated by any company by making another provision for determination of jurisdiction for adjudication of disputes in its service rules.
+The Code of Civil Procedure, 1908 is a central statute and unless it is amended by the legislatures, no central or state government or private company or any person has any legal right to disobey the said provisions of the Code of Civil Procedure, 1908 and similarly the provisions of said Section 20(a) & 20(c) of the Code of Civil Procedure, 1908 cannot be violated by any company by making another provision for determination of jurisdiction for adjudication of disputes in its service rules.